epfl-lara/inox/doc/tutorial.md

 val size: Identifier = FreshIdentifier("size")
 ```

-The main point of interrest here lies in constructing the body of `size`.
+The main point of interest here lies in constructing the body of `size`.
 Let us assume we have in scope
 some type parameter `tp: TypeParameter` and variable `ls: Variable` (we will see shortly how Inox provides you
 with these).